dgestep/big-code-bang/README.md

 ## Executing The Big Code Bang

-To run the Big Code Bang, do the following :
-* Open a command prompt or terminal and CD into the folder where the Big Code Bang project was cloned or downloaded.
+* Open a command prompt or terminal and CD into the folder where the Big Code Bang project was downloaded.
 You should be in the same folder as this README.md and the gradle build.gradle file.
 * Use the appropriate gradle wrapper script to initiate a Big Code Bang.
 (If on a Mac or linux distribution, ensure the gradlew script has execute privileges)